John Wall: Houston Rockets (2020–2022)

 On December 2, 2020, Wall, along with a 2023 lottery-protected first-round pick, were traded to the Houston Rockets for Russell Westbrook.
 On March 22, 2021, Wall logged his eighth career triple-double with 19 points, 11 rebounds and 10 assists in a 117–99 win over the Toronto Raptors, ending the team's 20-game losing streak.
 It was his first triple-double since 2016.
 On April 26, Wall was ruled out for the remainder of the season after suffering a grade 2 hamstring strain.

 In 2021–22, Wall and the Rockets reached a mutual decision for him not to play, as the team was rebuilding and developing young guards Kevin Porter Jr. and Jalen Green.
 On June 28, 2022, Wall and the Rockets reached a contract buyout agreement.

 Los Angeles Clippers (2022–2023)

-On July 8, 2022, Wall signed with the Los Angeles Clippers.
+On July 8, 2022, Wall signed with the Los Angeles Clippers on a two-year, $13.2 million contract.
 Wall made his debut with the Clippers on October 20, where he put up 15 points, four rebounds, and three assists in a 103–97 win over the Los Angeles Lakers.
+On January 13, 2023, it what ended up being his final NBA game, Wall scored 16 points off the bench in a 115–103 loss to the Denver Nuggets.
+He played 34 games (three starts) for the Clippers and averaged 11.4 points, 2.7 rebounds, and 5.2 assists.

-On February 9, 2023, Wall was traded back to the Houston Rockets in a three-team trade involving the Memphis Grizzlies.
+On February 9, Wall was traded back to the Houston Rockets in a three-team trade involving the Memphis Grizzlies.
 He was waived three days later.

+Retirement

+On February 22, 2025, Wall expressed his desire to return to the NBA.
+On August 19, Wall announced his retirement from professional basketball, to join Amazon Prime Video for its inaugural season broadcasting the NBA for the 2025–26 season.